TabTreeFormer: Tabular Data Generation Using Hybrid Tree-Transformer: Experiments

 \subsection{Experimental Setup}

 \paragraph{Basic Setup.} For all datasets, we split train and test sets in $4:1$, and repeat each experiment 3 times and report the results.
 We conduct all experiments on a machine equipped with 1 NVIDIA RTX 4090 and 20 CPU cores.
-Detailed environment setting can be found in Appendix~\ref{app:setup:env}.
+Detailed environment setting can be found in Appendix.

-\paragraph{\framework Implementation.} We use LightGBM~\cite{lgbm} whose hyperparameters are tuned by Optuna~\cite{optuna} as the tree-based model.
-We exploit Distill-GPT2~\cite{distilbert} as the transformer backbone, following the practice in prior works~\cite{great,realtabformer}. \frameworkname\space(TTF) is experimented with two major configurations: S (small) and L (large), with the number of trainable parameters of approximately 5M and 40M, respectively.
-When privacy and efficiency are not crucial concerns, we remove the masks and make other changes accordingly to TTF-L, which we call TTF-NM (\textbf{n}o \textbf{m}ask).
-In ablation study, we use \framework-S. Implementation and setting details can be found in Appendix~\ref{app:model}.
+\paragraph{\framework Configuration.} We use LightGBM~\citep{lgbm} whose hyperparameters are tuned by Optuna~\citep{optuna} as the tree-based model.
+We exploit Distill-GPT2~\citep{distilbert} as the transformer backbone, following the practice in prior works~\citep{great,realtabformer}. \frameworkname\space(TTF) is experimented with two major configurations: S (small) and L (large), with the number of trainable parameters of approximately 5M and 40M, respectively.
+When privacy is not crucial concerns, we remove the masks of TTF-L, which we call TTF-NM (\textbf{n}o \textbf{m}ask).
+In ablation study, we use \framework-S. More implementation details can be found in Appendix.

-\paragraph{Datasets.} Experiments are conducted on 9 datasets with diverse sizes and characteristics from OpenML~\cite{openml}: adult, bank, boston, breast, credit, diabetes, iris, qsar, and wdbc.
-When doing ablation study, we use credit and diabetes.
-Details of these datasets are summarized in Appendix~\ref{app:setup:datasets}.
+\paragraph{Datasets.} Experiments are conducted on 9 datasets with diverse sizes and characteristics from OpenML~\citep{openml}: adult, bank, boston, breast, credit, diabetes, iris, qsar, and wdbc.
+Only credit and diabetes are used for ablation study.
+Details of datasets are summarized in Appendix.

-\paragraph{Baseline Models.} We compare the performance of \framework against 8 SOTA methods in tabular data generation, including non-neural networks, GANs, VAEs, diffusion models, and auto-regressive transformers (ART) or masked transformers: Forest Diffusion (FD)~\cite{fdiff}, CTAB-GAN+ (CTAB+)~\cite{ctabganp}, TTVAE~\cite{ttvae}, TabSyn~\cite{tabsyn}, GReaT~\cite{great}, REaLTabFormer (RTF)~\cite{realtabformer}, TabMT~\cite{tabmt}, and TabuLa~\cite{tabula}.
-Justification of the baseline choices and implementation details are described in Appendix~\ref{app:setup:baseline}.
+\paragraph{Baseline Models.} We compare the performance of \framework against 8 SOTA methods in tabular data generation, including non-neural networks, GANs, VAEs, diffusion models, and auto-regressive transformers (ART) or masked transformers: Forest Diffusion (FD)~\citep{fdiff}, CTAB-GAN+ (CTAB+)~\citep{ctabganp}, TTVAE~\citep{ttvae}, TabSyn~\citep{tabsyn}, GReaT~\citep{great}, REaLTabFormer (RTF)~\citep{realtabformer}, TabMT~\citep{tabmt}, and TabuLa~\citep{tabula}.
+Justification of the baseline choices and implementation details are described in Appendix.